WVURAIL/dspira-lessons/_posts/2020-07-25-HornOperation_runningSpectrometer.md

 ---
 layout: post
 date: 2020-07-25
-title: Running the systemp_w_calibration.grc Program
+title: Running the spectrometer_w_cal.grc Program
-summary:  Instructions on how to use the spectrometer_w_cal.grc program in GNURadio
+summary:  Instructions on how to use the spectrometer_w_cal.grc program in GNU Radio
 tags: ['School-Teachers', 'Students', 'Hobbyists' ]
-categories: ['Telescope Operation']
+categories: ['Observing']
+order: 5
 ---

 The video shown [here](https://youtu.be/50B2Uv-SoDY) explains the features in this program.